 The player who went out reveals their hand, arranging it into melds to allow the other players to verify that they have no deadwood.
 The opponents do the same.
 Each player then scores the value of their deadwood (with the player that went out scoring zero for the hand).
 As in Gin Rummy, aces are worth one point, face cards worth ten, and all other cards their face value.
+Wild cards are scored the same as they would be if they were not wild.
 Players may not lay off deadwood on their opponents’ melds.

 After the end of the hand, the deal rotates, and the cards are shuffled and a new hand is dealt.
 Game play continues until eleven rounds have been played.
 The player with the lowest score at the end of the game is the winner.

 Ace-Deuce-Jack is an extremely simple gambling game that was popular during World War II.
 In Ace-Deuce-Jack, the players are simply betting whether three randomly-selected cards will be an ace, a 2, or a jack.
 That’s it; it’s all blind luck.
 There’s no skill involved at all.

 It should be noted that the house edge on Ace-Deuce-Jack is just a shade over 10%.
 As a result, the players are at a significant disadvantage to the banker.
 If you’re going to play Ace-Deuce-Jack with your friends, we recommend not playing with real money.